Multiple Mechanisms in Proton-Induced Nucleon Removal at $\sim$100 MeV/Nucleon

-The inconsistent dependence on $\Delta S$ calls for a deeper understanding on the reaction mechanisms and correlations in nuclei~\cite{Aumann2021}.
-Although the diffraction and stripping mechanisms have been well established in the eikonal model down to $\sim$100 MeV/nucleon~\cite{Bazin2009,Wimmer2014}, multiple scattering, excitation and decay of the knockout residue, beyond the eikonal reaction model ~\cite{Louchart2011, Sun2016} or Pauli-blocking ~\cite{Flavigny2009,Bertulani2010} have been proposed as possible mechanisms that could reduce the deeply-bound nucleon-removal cross sections.
-In particular, asymmetric PMDs of the residue, characterized by a low-momentum tail ~\cite{Tostevin2002,Gade2005,Yurkewicz2006,Grinyer2011,flavigny12,Shane2012,Stroberg2014,Charity2020} and a high-momentum cutoff~\cite{flavigny12}, have been observed in several experiments, in contrast to the symmetric PMDs predicted by the lowest order eikonal model~\cite{Bertulani1992,Tostevin2001,Aumann2013}.
-The low-momentum tail in PMDs has been tentatively attributed to either the dissipative processes ~\cite{flavigny12, Stroberg2014} or the momentum transfer to the target in the diffraction mechanism~\cite{Tostevin2002}.
-The high-momentum cutoff stems from the energy and momentum conservation, not fully satisfied in the eikonal model~\cite{flavigny12, ogata15}.
+The inconsistent dependence on $\Delta S$ calls for a deeper understanding of reaction mechanisms and correlations in nuclei~\cite{Aumann2021}.
+Although the diffraction and stripping mechanisms have been well-established in the eikonal model down to $\sim$100 MeV/nucleon~\cite{Bazin2009,Wimmer2014}, multiple scattering, excitation and decay of the one-nucleon removal residue, beyond the eikonal reaction model ~\cite{Louchart2011, Sun2016} or Pauli blocking ~\cite{Flavigny2009,Bertulani2010} have been proposed as possible mechanisms that could reduce the deeply bound nucleon-removal cross sections.
+In particular, asymmetric parallel momentum distributions (PMDs) of the residue, characterized by a low-momentum tail ~\cite{Tostevin2002,Gade2005,Yurkewicz2006,Grinyer2011,flavigny12,Shane2012,Stroberg2014,Charity2020} and a high-momentum cutoff~\cite{flavigny12}, have been observed in several experiments, in contrast to the symmetric PMDs predicted by the lowest order eikonal model~\cite{Bertulani1992,Tostevin2001,Aumann2013}.